 The winter months from November to March are the best time to visit Bosque del Apache National Wildlife Refuge.
 However, the refuge is also a popular destination in the summer and provides a large number of different habitats for various bird communities.
 For example, the Hummingbird; it needs a little more warmth in winter and moves to Mexico.
 In summer, the small bird with its metallic green back and red neck loves the numerous forest and meadow flowers that provide energy-rich food such as nectar and insects.
 It swoops around the flowers with a high frequency of 40 to 50 wing beats.
 The omnivorous Wild Turkey also finds what it needs here.
 Although it is very heavy, unlike domestic animals it is an excellent flyer and offers the observer interesting flight formations, especially when danger is approaching.

-In advance, there is the Crane Fiesta, a virtual Zoom event on November 18 and 19, 2022, with webinars, videos, etc. Of course, it can not replace the live spectacle, but would be a good alternative for those who cannot make it to the festival this year.
-More info at Friends of Bosque del Apache
+In advance, there is the Crane Fiesta, a virtual Zoom event with webinars, videos, etc. Of course, it can not replace the live spectacle, but would be a good alternative for those who cannot make it to the festival this year.
+More info and exact dates at Friends of Bosque del Apache